 Furthermore, the number of hei is five (5).
 In the creation account, the word “light” is mentioned five times.
-The Torah is compromised of the five Books of Moses (which are also the first five books of the Christian Bible).
-Therefore, the sages suggest that the mention of “light” during the creation account hints to how God permeates and animates all of creation with His infinite light, His Word.
+The Torah is comprised of the Five Books of Moses (which are also the first five books of the Christian Bible).
+Therefore, the sages suggest that the mention of “light” during the creation account hints at how God permeates and animates all of creation with His infinite light, His Word.

 Having these concepts in mind, often the key to shifting our focus from a negative mindset to a positive one requires that we open the windows of our heart so that God’s light can fill our inner man.
 God’s light is His Word, and His Word is love.
 When we close off our hearts to receiving love, often it is because we have what I would call a “miserly” perspective of God’s love in a situation.
-(We unconsciously put limits on His infinite love.)
-We need fresh revelation—an “ah-ha” moment where we can see our life through God’s eyes.
+In other words, we unconsciously put limits on His infinite love.
+When this shift occurs, we need fresh revelation, an “ah-ha” moment where we can see our life through God’s eyes.

 When you find yourself feeling disconnected from the Father’s love, pause and remind yourself of what His love looks like.
 Return to the revelation of love as expressed through God’s Word.
 Take a moment, to open the window of your heart and let the light in.